aredn/documentation/arednHow-toGuides/supernodes.rst

 44Net and Supernodes
 --------------------

-44Net addresses from ARDC can now be used within an AREDN mesh for LAN devices.
+44Net addresses from ARDC can now be used within an AREDN® mesh for LAN devices.
 To allow these to be accessible across the supernode network, supernode will automatically route 44.0.0.0/9 and 44.128.0.0/10.
 However, if you are using 44Net address for other things in your network, this can cause problems.
 To disable this feature on your supernode do the following: